sim2realAI/sim2realAI.github.io/_posts/2020-06-29-dream-camera-calibration-sim2real.markdown

 <!-- # DREAM: Camera Calibration without Fiducial Markers -->

 <img align="center" src="/assets/img/2020-06-29/Lee_etal_2020_dream_panda_reaching_frame.png" width="100%">
-*DREAM output for the Franka Panda manipulator.
+*DREAM output for the Franka Emika Panda manipulator.
 Left: keypoint detections with belief map overlay.
 Right: DREAM as camera calibration.
 Keypoint frames are projected into the image using the camera pose estimate from DREAM.*

 <!-- ## A DREAM of Better Camera Calibration -->
 ## An Overview of DREAM